atsushi-cs/atsushi-cs/README.md

 # Hi there 🙋‍♂️ I'm Allan

-I'm a computer science student passionate about AI, Cybersecurity, and coding challenges.
+I'm a computer science student passionate about AI, gaming, and coding challenges.
 I love collaborating on open-source projects and learning new technologies.

 ## 🔭 Currently working on
-- Exciting projects in computer architecture and algorithms
+- Exciting projects in LLM Applications and React
 - Improving my coding and problem-solving skills

 ## 🌱 Currently learning
-- Advanced algorithms and Computer architecture
+- Operating Systems
-- Machine learning fundamentals
+- Graphics!

 ## 👯 Looking to collaborate on
 - Open-source systems tools
 - Gaming-related projects

 ## 💬 Ask me about
-- Cybersecurity challenges!
+- LLMs
 - Competitive gaming
 - J-Rock and K-pop